Unlocking Temporal Question Answering for Large Language Models with Tailor-Made Reasoning Logic: Main Experiments

 \subsection{Baselines}

-To provide a more comprehensive overview of where our framework stands, we compare with the following baselines: \paragraph{Standard Prompting (Standard)} Given one-shot training example in the prompt, standard prompting \citep{ouyang2022training} directly predicts the answer.
+To provide a more comprehensive overview of where our framework stands, we compare with both standard and chain-of-thought (CoT) prompting \citep{ouyang2022training, wei2023chainofthought}.
+For CoT, we undertake a comprehensive analysis with various prompting orders.
+Furthermore, we compare with the state-of-the-art method program-aided language models (PAL) \citep{gao2023pal}.
+Details can be found in Appendix \ref{app:baselines}.

-\paragraph{Chain of Thought Prompting (CoT)} CoT \citep{wei2023chainofthought} generates several intermediate reasoning steps prior to the final answer, aiming to enhance the reasoning capabilities of LLMs on complex reasoning tasks.
-It has been observed by \citep{ye2022unreliability} that the effectiveness of CoT can be influenced by the sequence of questions (Q), context (C), reasoning steps (R), and final answers (A).
-As a result, we undertake a comprehensive analysis with various CoT methodologies, taking into account different prompting order.